About Osaka Kansai International Airport (KIX)

-A medical clinic (tel: +81 72 456 7185) can deal with minor emergencies and ailments – the airport also has numerous AEDs (defibrillators).
+A medical clinic in Terminal 1 (tel: +81 72 456 7185) can deal with minor emergencies and ailments – the airport also has numerous AEDs (defibrillators).
 Incredibly a dental clinic is located on the third floor of the Aeroplaza, a few minutes from the terminal building.
-Additional facilities include a prayer room, children's rooms, showers and smoking rooms.
+Additional facilities include a prayer room, children’s rooms, showers and smoking rooms.

 Osaka Kansai International Airport has disabled toilets, lifts between floors and 60 dedicated car parking spaces in the multi-storey car parks.

 Passengers requiring wheelchairs and special assistance should inform their airline prior to travel.